 (1) A person must not, unless the person has a permit to do so, undertake or cause to be undertaken an act or activity in the Riverpark or development control area if the act or activity is undertaken for a commercial purpose.

-Penalty: a fine of $5 000.
+Penalty for this subregulation: a fine of $5 000.

 (2) This regulation does not apply to an act or activity that —